Beer in North Korea: History

 The Japanese brought beer to Colonial Korea in the 1930s in the form of German lager beers.
-After WWII and independence, until at least 1960, all beer in North Korea was produced domestically.
+After World War II and independence, until at least 1960, all beer in North Korea was produced domestically.
 By the 1980s, beer was in such wide availability that most North Koreans could drink it.
 Until the mid-1990s when the state rationing system started to crumble, North Koreans would receive one bottle of Korean liquor soju and three bottles of beer for every major public holiday in North Korea.
 All North Korean beers are bottled in domestic made glass bottles.
 During the North Korean famine, beer bottles were used for intravenous therapy (IV) due to the shortage of proper hospital equipment.

-Although there had been breweries before, brewing in North Korea began in earnest in 2000, when the country's leader Kim Jong-il wanted to build a showcase brewery in the country.
+Although there had been breweries before, brewing in North Korea began in earnest in 2000, when the country's leader Kim Jong Il wanted to build a showcase brewery in the country.
 The state-owned Taedonggang Brewing Company purchased the old brewery of Ushers of Trowbridge in the United Kingdom and imported it to North Korea.
 In April 2002 the Taedonggang Beer Factory opened in the capital Pyongyang.
 The Rakwon Paradise Microbrewery and the Yanggakdo Hotel Microbrewery soon followed.

 On 12 August 2016, the Taedonggang brewery opened the first beer festival in the country.
 The festival was cancelled for 2017, possibly due to drought.

 Until recent economic difficulties, there were government-run beer halls in Pyongyang and other major cities.
-Nowadays beer is generally available in private restaurants that have become more common since government control on the economy has loosened.
+As of 2007, beer was generally available in private restaurants that became more common when government control on the economy was loosened.